GNNAnatomy: Rethinking Model-Level Explanations for Graph Neural Networks: Visual Analytics Interface

-\textbf{Factual explanation fidelity.} In \autoref{fig:ui}(c1), a scatterplot is presented, where each graph in the selected group is plotted with its frequency of the chosen graphlet encoded as the x-axis value and the classification probability encoded as the y-axis value.
-This scatterplot enables users to inspect the alignment between graphlet frequency trends and classification probabilities, indicating the efficacy of the graphlet in explaining GNN behavior for classifying the selected group of graphs.
-Quantitatively, the Spearman's correlation coefficient, displayed in the top right corner, provides a statistical measure of this relationship.
-This visualization updates only when users choose ``factual'' via the explanation mode dropdown menu in \autoref{fig:ui}(b).
+\textbf{Correlation scatterplot. } In \autoref{fig:ui}(c1), each graph in the selected group is plotted with the activation of the chosen graphlet on the x-axis and the classification probability on the y-axis.
+This scatterplot helps users examine how well the activation of the chosen graphlet aligns with GNN behavior for class differentiation.
+The Spearman's correlation coefficient, displayed above the scatterplot, provides a quantitative measure of this relationship.

-\textbf{Counterfactual explanation fidelity.} In \autoref{fig:ui}(c2), two scatterplots illustrate class-wise L1 distances between confidence scores derived from two surrogate model inferences using original and perturbed graphs, as explained in \autoref{sec:CFF}.
-These scatterplots provide detailed insights into changes in classification confidence, distinguishing between positive (improved confidence due to graphlet removal) and negative (decreased confidence due to graphlet removal) effects for each graph, symbolized by triangles along the y-axis.
-The x-axis denotes the frequencies of the selected graphlet in the original graphs.
-Additionally, a summation of absolute L1 distances is displayed in the upper right corner, serving as a summary of confidence changes resulting from perturbations (i.e., graphlet removal).
+\textbf{Fidelity scatterplot. } In \autoref{fig:ui}(c2), each triangle represents a graph.
+The two scatterplots show the changes in GNN's classification confidence after removing the chosen graphlet from graphs of each class.
+The scatterplots differentiate between positive effects (improved confidence) and negative effects (decreased confidence) along the y-axis.
+The x-axis represents the frequencies of the selected graphlet in the original graphs.
+Additionally, the average change, calculated as the mean absolute L1 distance between original and perturbed classification confidences, is displayed above scatterplots, summarizing the impact of graphlet removal.